WeblateOrg/weblate/docs/admin/addons.rst

 Flag new source strings to need edit
 ------------------------------------

-Whenever new source string is imported from the VCS, it is flagged as needing editing in Weblate.
+Whenever a new source string is imported from the VCS, it is flagged as needing editing in Weblate.
 This way you can enforce editing source strings from developers.